plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 We certainly have our ups and downs but we can sit together, begin anew, and go ahead while understanding each other more deeply.
 Very often it has been the difficulties that have emptied me of pride and self-confidence, and filled me with *non-self* confidence.
 This is how I understand “the kleśa are the bodhi, the afflictions are the awakening”.

-{% image "article/sr-chan-duc/Sr.ChanDuc.2-edited.jpg", "has-label" %}
-<p class="image-label">Sr. Chan Duc, Br.
-Phap An</p>
+{% image "article/sr-chan-duc/Sr.ChanDuc.2-edited.jpg", "", "Sr. Chan Duc, Br.
+Phap An" %}

 Some of the important moments of revelation seem to occur when I am sitting in a circle with other practitioners.
 I suddenly realize that I do not have a separate self and I can only be in relationship to others.
 When I first come into a circle, I usually arrive early and watch sisters coming in.
 As we become settled, I like to look around and feel my affection for each sister who is sitting there.
 I follow my breathing as I am doing this.
 I know that we all come from very different backgrounds and on the surface we all look and behave very differently.
 Nevertheless there is something very deep that connects us.
 It is rather like the trees in the forest where the roots of one are always connected to the roots of others.
 The simple fact that we live together twenty-four hours a day, and we have all made the same commitment to the monastic life seems to bond us in a special way.